-Single arbitrators shall settle grievances other than those specified in clause 13.
-The President or his/her designate and the grievor shall meet within 5 working days of receipt of the Notice of Arbitration to appoint an arbitrator.
-If they are unable to agree or if the arbitrator agreed upon is not available within 2 months, then either party shall ask the Chief Justice of Manitoba to make the appointment.
+Single arbitrators shall settle grievances other than those specified in Clause 6.13.
+The President or his/her designate and the grievor shall meet within five (5) working days of receipt of the Notice of Arbitration to appoint an arbitrator.
+If they are unable to agree or if the arbitrator agreed upon is not available within two (2) months, then either party shall ask the Manitoba Labour Relations Board to make the appointment.

-Notwithstanding the provisions of clause 16 above, the Employer and the grievor may agree to submit any particular grievance to a 3-member Board of Arbitration.
+Notwithstanding the provisions of Clause 6.16, the Employer and the grievor may agree to submit any particular grievance to a three-member Board of Arbitration.

-No person may be appointed an arbitrator who has been involved in an attempt to negotiate or settle the grievance in question and/or who is precluded from participation by the provisions of the Manitoba Labour Relations Act,
+No person may be appointed an arbitrator who has been involved in an attempt to negotiate or settle the grievance in question and/or who is precluded from participation by the provisions of the Manitoba Labour Relations Act.

-The arbitrator shall hear evidence from both parties and render a written decision which shall be final and binding on both parties.
-The arbitrator shall not amend, modify, or act inconsistently with the collective agreement.
+The arbitrator shall hear evidence from both Parties and render a written decision which shall be final and binding on both Parties.
+The arbitrator shall not amend, modify, or act inconsistently with the Collective Agreement.

-6.20 COSTS
+6.20 Costs